ChaitanyaThakral/Itinerary-Planner/README.md

 - As a user, I want the option to save the entire state of my itinerary, including trips, activities, budgets, and checklists to a file.
 - As a user, I want the option to load the previously saved state of my itinerary from a file, allowing me to resume exactly where I left off.

+# Instructions for End User

+- You can generate the first required action related to the user story "adding multiple Xs to a Y" by clicking the button named "Remove itinerary", by inputting the day and name of the activity which is to removed.
+By pressing OK the activtiy for that day and name is removed.
+- You can generate the second required action related to the user story "adding multiple Xs to a Y" by clicking on the button named "Get a Budget Analysis" user can input the day for which the Budget analysis is to obtained and the required analysis is displayed to the user.
+- You can locate my visual component by going to the data folder, this is the path "data\Background Image.jpeg" for the image.
+- You can save the state of my application by clicking on the "Save Trip" button and it will save the state of the Trip.
+- You can reload the state of my application by clicking on the "Load Trip" button and it will load the state of the Trip.